rmrk-team/rmrk-docs/docs/usecases/museums.md

 the options at their disposal, so the lack of adoption by such institutions does not come as a surprise.

-With NFTs 2.0, specifically [multi-asset NFTs](/lego2-multi-resource.md), we finally have meaningful utility to offer them.
+With Modular NFTs, specifically [multi-asset NFTs](/lego2-multi-resource.md), we finally have meaningful utility to offer them.

 Let's assume we have an exhibit called Mona Lisa.
 A museum could mint NFTs which simultaneously